sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_Android_SDK.md

 | Android SDK Build-tools | Rev 23 |
 | Android SDK Platform (API Level) | API Level 29 for Titanium 8.3.x<br /><br />API Level 28 for Titanium version older than 8.3.0 |

-Titanium SDK 7.0.0+ requires Android SDK Tools v25 or newer as a minimum requirement.

-Take caution before upgrading these packages, as changes to the way they work has broken the Titanium toolchain a number of times in the past.
+{{% alert title="⚠️ Warning" color="primary" %}}Titanium SDK 7.0.0+ requires Android SDK Tools v25 or newer as a minimum requirement.{{% /alert %}}{{% alert title="⚠️ Warning" color="primary" %}}Take caution before upgrading these packages, as changes to the way they work has broken the Titanium toolchain a number of times in the past.
 Although these problems are often beyond our control, we always do our utmost to fix them as soon as we are made aware of them.

 With this in mind, it's important to only upgrade these packages _between_ major projects, so that you have time to fix any problems that may result.
-Always consult the Android Tools [Release Notes](http://developer.android.com/sdk/tools-notes.html) and [Known Issues](http://tools.android.com/knownissues) first, and refer to our [Installation Troubleshooting](/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installation_Troubleshooting/) guide to check whether there are any further actions that need to be taken to make the Titanium and the Android SDK compatible.
+Always consult the Android Tools [Release Notes](http://developer.android.com/sdk/tools-notes.html) and [Known Issues](http://tools.android.com/knownissues) first, and refer to our [Installation Troubleshooting](/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installation_Troubleshooting/) guide to check whether there are any further actions that need to be taken to make the Titanium and the Android SDK compatible.{{% /alert %}}

 ### Android SDK / Target Android platform